Exploring the Training Robustness of Distributional Reinforcement Learning against Noisy State Observations: Function Approximation Case

 where we assume the function $\phi_{\mathbf{w}}(\cdot)$ is $L$-Lipschitz continuous regarding its input state feature $\mathbf{x}(s)$, and $\Vert \theta \Vert \leq l$ as well for a fair comparison with distributional RL.
-It turns out that $| U_t-\phi_{\mathbf{w}, t}^\top\theta_t|$ can be still unrestricted, and thus we conclude that the unbounded gradient norm of the least squared objective function regarding state features for the expectation-based RL results in its vulnerability against perturbations on state observations.
+It turns out that $| U_t-\phi_{\mathbf{w}, t}^\top\theta_t|$ still depends on the perturbation size, and can be still arbitrarily large if there is no restriction on the noise size.
+In contrast, we further show that gradient norms in distributional RL can be upper bounded \textbf{regardless of the perturbation size or noise strength}.